Alessandro De Luca

 Contents: Typical robotic systems are illustrated through examples of manipulators in industrial and service applications.
 The basic functional components of a robot are discussed: mechanics for manipulation, actuators and transmissions, proprio- and exteroceptive sensing devices, control architecture, and programming.
 Direct, inverse, and differential kinematic models of robot manipulators are analyzed.
 Trajectory planning methods are presented both in the joint and in the task (Cartesian) space.
 Simple control schemes are introduced, including kinematic control for robot arms and decentralized dynamic control for the single axes of a manipulator.

 Prerequisites: The course is self-contained and does not need special prerequisites.
 Still, elementary knowledge of kinematics (as given in an undergraduate Physics course) and of linear algebra, as well as some background in Automatic Control are useful.
 The course is mandatory as an introduction to the advanced courses Robotics 2, Elective in Robotics, or Control Problems in Robotics.
-It is also suggested (but not strictly mandatory) for the course Autonomous and Mobile Robotics.
+It is also suggested (but not strictly mandatory) for the two courses Autonomous and Mobile Robotics and Probabilistic Robotics.

 Courses of study: M.Sc. in Artificial Intelligence and Robotics (MARR), M.Sc. in Control Engineering (MCER)